Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-our-first-angular-project.md

 <router-outlet></router-outlet>
 ```

-Here we create our navigation which will link to the homepage which is empty and the welcome page.
+Here we create our navigation that will link to the empty homepage and the welcome page.

-Then at the bottom, we have our `router-outlet`, which will actually show the router output.
+Then at the bottom, we have our `router-outlet`, which will show the router output.

 This will result in the following.

 ![Angular routing gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1601962584230/Ijbr8LPpS.gif)

-There we go, we created our basic Angular app and added a custom component where we can route to.
+There we go.
+We created our basic Angular app and added a custom component where we can route to.

-From here, we can build many more pages and created a fully functional website!
+From here, we can build many more pages and create a fully functional website!

 You can find more information on the [Angular website](https://angular.io/) or download this project from [GitHub](https://github.com/rebelchris/angular-starter-demo).